Babuji Ek Ticket Bambai

-It got released on 26 March 2021, with a new title 'Raag'.
+It was released on 26 March 2021 with a new title 'Raag'.

 Plot

 The film is based on the dehumanising situation that commercially sexually exploited women (CSEW) face in India.
 It follows a girl from Bedhiya community from the hinterlands of central India i.e. Bundelkhand region.
 Their culture is singing and dancing which is called "Rai".
-Their community is matriarchal and the story is about three generations of a family where the youngest girl Madhu rebels to change the age old tradition through education.
+Their community is matriarchal, and the story is about three generations of a family where the youngest girl Madhu rebels to change the age-old tradition through education.
 But despite her progressive attitude she falls prey to the socio - police - politicon nexus she is married off to Rajjan, a boy from the same village who has intense crush for her from the beginning.